Metaphysics0/rizzGPT/README.md

 - BetterAuth (Google OAuth + Email)
 - Resend (for email auth verification)
 - Gemini + Gemini Flash 2.5 lite (via `@google/genai` sdk)
-- Vercel Deployment
+- Vercel Deployment + Hosting
-- Backblaze Object Storage (cheaper s3 alternative)
+- Backblaze Cloud Storage (cheaper s3 alternative)
-- PayPal (processing payments + subscriptions tier)
+- PayPal + PayPal-JS SDK (processing payments + subscription products + Checkout)

 ## How to run the app

 1. Make sure you have envs defined in `.env.example`.
-See docs/env-setup.md for more info.
+See `docs/env-setup.md` for more info.
 2. cd into the project, `bun i` then `bun dev`

 ## Troubleshooting

-- if you get a `failed to load config from /Users/ryan/Desktop/dev/rizzGPT/vite.config.ts` error, try rm -rf node_modules
+- if you get a `failed to load config from /Users/ryan/Desktop/dev/rizzGPT/vite.config.ts` error when trying to run the dev server, simply try to `rm -rf node_modules`

-### TODO

-1. 3 more screen gifs for the product walkthrough